WTVX: Palm Beach expansion and blackout lawsuit

 Spain launched a major capital campaign to improve the station's facilities.
 More than $5 million was put into WTVX, including newer and larger Fort Pierce studios on North 25th Street (SR 615) and the commissioning of a 1549 ft tower after some early county opposition.
-Broadcasting at 5 million watts, "Florida's most powerful television station" finally had a signal capable of reaching the Palm Beaches, filling what had been something of a donut hole in CBS coverage.
+It featured the most powerful UHF transmitter in Florida, operating at the UHF maximum of 5 million watts.
+The station finally had a signal capable of reaching the Palm Beaches, filling what had been something of a donut hole in CBS coverage.
 In addition, the more powerful WTVX began appearing on Palm Beach County cable systems that had not previously carried it, further extending its reach.

-While the station would come to dominate the Treasure Coast with its improved facilities, WTVX's upgraded signal came at a cost to the newly renamed "X-34".
-From 1972 to 1979, via special arrangement and with the approval of CBS and NBC, WTVX carried Miami Dolphins home games that would have to be blacked out by West Palm Beach stations because their signals reached into the 75 mi blackout radius around the Miami Orange Bowl; hotels on Singer Island invested in antenna systems to receive WTVX and attract patrons when Dolphins games were blacked out.
+Although the station came to dominate the Treasure Coast with its improved facilities, the upgraded signal brought an end to a special arrangement.
+From 1972 to 1979, with the approval of CBS and NBC, WTVX carried Miami Dolphins home games that would have to be blacked out by West Palm Beach stations because their signals reached into the 75 mi blackout radius around the Miami Orange Bowl; hotels on Singer Island invested in antenna systems to receive WTVX and attract patrons when Dolphins games were blacked out.
 (The earliest such telecast was Super Bowl II in 1968.)
 After fighting the Dolphins and the league in court for two years at an estimated cost to Spain of $250,000, the station lost its fight against NFL blackout policies in appeals court in 1982 and opted not to continue.